 Right now, we're in the "USB 1.0" phase.
 The standard exists, early adopters are building to it, and the ecosystem is forming.
 But the implications go further than "it's easier to connect Claude to your database."

 It also changes how we think about AI agents.
-An agent's capabilities are no longer limited to what its developer built.
+An agent's capabilities are no longer limited to what its developer built — or to tools you've hand-crafted descriptions for.
 They're the sum of every MCP server it can access.
 My Claude Code instance isn't just "Claude plus the tools I wrote" — it's "Claude plus Notion plus Figma plus Playwright plus my Obsidian vault plus whatever I add next."
 The agent becomes a hub connecting to an open-ended set of capabilities, and the protocol is what makes that composition possible.